-This essay surveys some general features of continental public finance analysis, emphasizing its distinctiveness from Anglo-Saxon public economic theory.

-Starting from the cameralist origins of public finance, we examine the science-ofstate approach, the catallactical approach to public finance associated with Knut essay is to introduce the reader to a tradition in public finance analysis that, while having experienced a diminished presence in contemporary text book treatments, nonetheless offers high potential value for fiscal scholarship.
+In this essay, we offer a survey of some general features of continental public finance analysis as distinguished from Anglo-Saxon public economic theory.
+Starting from the cameralist origins of public finance, we move on to discussing the science of state-approach, the contributions by Knut Wicksell and a catallactical public finance, Italian fiscal scholarship, and fiscal sociology.
+The purpose of this essay is to introduce the reader to a tradition in public finance analysis that has largely disappeared from contemporary text book treatments.

-Wicksel, Italian fiscal scholarship, and fiscal sociology.
-The purpose of this

-Keywords: Cameralism, Catallaxy, Fiscal Sociology, Public Choice, Public

-Entrepreneurship, Science of State
+Keywords: Cameralism, Catallaxy, Fiscal Sociology, Public Choice, Public Entrepreneurship, Science of State

-JEL codes: B 1, B 2, H 0, Z 0
+JEL-codes: B 1, B 2, H 0, Z 0